Lysine is one of the nine essential amino acids (AA). Essential because the body cannot

-also needed for the metabolism of carbohydrates and fatty acids.
+protein.
+It’s also needed to break down carbohydrates and fatty acids.

-Lysine has been said to slow or stop the growth of viruses.
-It may also protect against sexual transmission
+Lysine may slow or stop the growth of viruses.
+It may protect against sexual transmission

 of the herpes virus.
-It may prevent the recurrence of cold sores
+It may prevent cold sores (herpes sores) from coming back when

-Lysine is also said to improve how calcium is used.
-It may also aid in bone growth
+Lysine may improve how calcium is used.
+It may aid in bone growth and healing.
+Lysine

-Amino acids (AAs) are available as individual AAs or in AA combinations.
-They also
+Amino acids (AA) are available as single AAs or in AA combinations.
+They also come

-Note that by eating enough protein in your diet, you get all of the amino acids you
+By eating enough protein in your diet, you can get all of the amino acids you need.